 Situated in front of the towering Cologne Cathedral, the Weinachtsmarkt Am Kölner Dom is by far the most popular market in Cologne.
 At the center of the market is the largest Christmas tree in the entire state of the Rhine, which sparkles and serves as the backdrop to the magical market.

-Each of the small, wooden booths are strung with lights and festooned in greenery and red ribbons.
+Each of the small, wooden booths is strung with lights and festooned in greenery and red ribbons.
 Not only will you find traditional handicrafts and gifts, but also a wide variety of delicious sweets and local jams and spices.
 If you are looking for gifts for your foodie friends back home, you’ll have no problem finding a mouth-watering gift at the Weinachtsmarkt Am Kölner Dom.

 Each night, you’ll also be treated to different live entertainment and musical acts.
 You might recognize a few western Christmas songs, but you’ll also have the chance to hear some traditional German tunes.